RESOStandards/reso-certification-utils/README.md

 "@reso/reso-certification-utils": "https://github.com/RESOStandards/reso-certification-utils"
 ```

-## Batch Test Runner
+---

+## RESO Certification
-Runs a batch of tests using a provided configuration file.
+Runs one or more Data Dictionary tests using a provided configuration file.

 [**MORE INFO**](./lib/certification/README.md)